All Episodes

 We're ready to talk to you.

-If you'd like to be on the program today, the email address rush at EIBNet.com.
+If you'd like to be on the program today, the email address, rush at EIBNet.com.

-This is so funny.
+This is so, so funny.

 The Democrats afraid of Fox News.

-Actually, I think there's something major at work here, and I think it goes back to Bill Clinton's appearance with Chris Wallace.
+And I think it goes back to Bill Clinton's appearance with Chris Wallace.

-I am of the suspicion that this whole thing with Fox, the Democrats pulling out of the debate in August in Nevada with Fox News.
+I am of the suspicion that this whole thing with the Democrats pulling out of the debate in August in Nevada with Fox News.

-It it's a distinction without a difference to say, no, the bloggers pulled him out of this.
+It's a distinction without a difference to say, no, the bloggers pulled him out of this.

-Well, I think what actually might have been at work here, I think there has been an effort by the Democrats and the left to go after Fox News for the longest time, and it was started when Clinton appeared on Fox News Sunday.
+Well, I think what actually might have been at work here, I think there has been an effort by the Democrats and the left to go after Fox News for the longest time.

-Uh why why these are biased questions.
+Why, these are biased questions.

-You you're not interested in the facts.
+You're not interested in the facts.

-You're just uh you just have an agenda.
+You just have an agenda.

-And although this will never be proven, I I would not be surprised if they accepted this debate with Fox.
+And although this will never be proven, I would not be surprised if they accepted this debate with Fox.

 They made this deal to have this debate in Nevada televised in August, knowing from the outset that they were going to do this.

-Uh but regardless, and I had many arguments with some friends over the weekend about this.
+But regardless, and I had many arguments with some friends over the weekend about this.

-It's gonna do them good.
+It's going to do them good.

-And it's gonna make them big and powerful with their own people.
+It's going to make them big and powerful with their own people.

 I disagree totally.